 In a fast-moving pandemic the guidance is changing rapidly.

 The stories below show how our amazing churches are adapting to those changes and our aim is to inspire you with ideas.
 However, this is a live blog and some of the earlier stories won’t be based on the latest guidance.
 Please do check current guidelines before trying out some of the older initiatives described on this page.

 In uncertain times, we’ve been encouraged by the stories and top tips our churches have sent in.
 Below is a running blog of those stories.
-Here, is a summary of the key themes and ideas for keeping yourself and others healthy, connected and safe.

 But, remember, not everyone is online.
 Some of our older, and more vulnerable people, don’t use the internet.
 Many churches are keeping a list of those they know of, connecting by telephone and ensuring these people have the medical and food supplies they need.
 Some are joining neighbourhood and community groups that are forming across the UK to support the vulnerable.

 Some have food available in the church porch for those who are really in need.
 Others made daffodils available in the run-up to Mothering Sunday, which feels like aeons ago now.
 Parishes are, thankfully, now able to meet in person to worship again as long as the right protocols are followed.
 But, for those who are shielding or isolating the digital/telephone connections are just as vital as ever.
 Thanks to all those churches that are catering so well to everyone.

 Please keep sending your stories of hope to email@example.com to share what you are doing and inspire others as we emerge, slowly, from lockdown, praying as we do about the shape the ‘new normal’ will take across Oxfordshire, Berkshire and Buckinghamshire.

 The congregation at St Peter and St Paul, Newport Pagnell, are once again meeting in the church building for worship.